FRC5557/FRC-DeepSpace-Scrimmage/README.md

 ## Introduction

 This serves as the main code base for any code used for the 2019 Deep Space Scrimmage.
+This code is at the moment very Work-In-Progress.
+We plan on implementing a standard arcade drive system with vision autonomous code using the Limelight and maybe motion profiling for movement during the autonomous period.

 ## Structure